ISO 27001 and ISO 27002 2022 updates

 What else should you do?

-In addition to achieving compliance with ISO 27001, the organisation must meet certain additional requirements in the GDPR that are covered by a privacy framework such as BS 10012:2017 – Specification for a personal information management system (PIMS).
-IT Governance recommends that companies adopt both of these critical standards as part of a comprehensive compliance regime.
+In addition to achieving compliance with ISO 27001, your organisation must meet certain additional requirements in the GDPR that are covered by a privacy framework such as BS 10012:2018 – Specification for a personal information management system (PIMS).
+IT Governance recommends that companies adopt both critical standards as part of a comprehensive compliance regime.